Freediving in Malta Starts Here

 Training & Coaching for Real Progression

 Most freediving schools will get you certified.
-Fewer will actually make you better.
+Fewer will actually make you feel better in the water.

 At Deep Med, certification is the consequence of real progress and not the goal itself.
 Our coaching is built around what you actually need in the water, not a checklist of skills to tick off before handing you a card.